History of aviation: Between the World Wars (1918–1939)

 The first lighter-than-air crossings of the Atlantic were made by airship in July 1919 by His Majesty's Airship R34 and crew when they flew from East Lothian, Scotland to Long Island, New York and then back to Pulham, England.
 By 1929, airship technology had advanced to the point that the first round-the-world flight was completed by the Graf Zeppelin in September and in October, the same aircraft inaugurated the first commercial transatlantic service.
 However, the age of the rigid airship ended following the destruction by fire of the zeppelin LZ 129 Hindenburg just before landing at Lakehurst, New Jersey on 6 May 1937, killing 35 of the 97 people aboard.
-Previous spectacular airship accidents, from the Wingfoot Express disaster (1919) to the loss of the R101 (1930), the Akron (1933) and the Macon (1935) had already cast doubt on airship safety, but with the disasters of the U.S. Navy's rigids showing the importance of solely using helium as the lifting medium; following the destruction of the Hindenburg, the remaining airship making international flights, the Graf Zeppelin was retired (June 1937).
+Previous spectacular airship accidents, from the Wingfoot Express disaster (1919), the loss of the R101 (1930), the Akron (1933) and the Macon (1935) had already cast doubt on airship safety.
+The disasters of the U.S. Navy's rigids showed the importance of solely using helium as the lifting medium.
+Following the destruction of the Hindenburg, the remaining airship making international flights, the Graf Zeppelin was retired (June 1937).
 Its replacement, the rigid airship Graf Zeppelin II, made a number of flights, primarily over Germany, from 1938 to 1939, but was grounded when Germany began World War II.
-Both remaining German zeppelins were scrapped in 1940 to supply metal for the German Luftwaffe; the last American rigid airship, the Los Angeles, which had not flown since 1932, was dismantled in late 1939.
+Both remaining German zeppelins were scrapped in 1940 to supply metal for the German Luftwaffe air force.